Examples of coordinated positions and actions under the current CPC regulation

 As more and more consumers were targeted by fraud and scams through social media, a Joint CPC action was launched to get the main social media operators (Facebook, Twitter, Google+) to bring their terms of service into conformity with European consumer law; and to create a "notice and action" procedure for CPC Authorities to report and request the removal of online illegal content.

 On 26 September 2017, the Commission adopted an interpretative notice that provides concrete guidance to competent national enforcement authorities on how to apply the existing EU food and consumer protection legislation to potential cases of dual quality food.
 Furthermore, specific funding was offered to the Joint Research Centre (JRC) to develop and implement a harmonised testing protocol in order to gather scientific and comparable evidence regarding the scope and dimension of the issue, and to Member States to develop enforcement capacities under the Consumer Programme.
+In the New Deal for Consumers the Commission has proposed to update Unfair Commercial Practices Directive in order to make explicit that national authorities can assess and address misleading commercial practices involving the marketing of products as being identical in several EU countries, if their composition or characteristics are significantly different.

 In January 2017, the CPC-network published commitments made by the five major car rental companies.
 The companies committed to pricing transparency and clearer terms and conditions, including clarity on insurance and waiver policies and tank refuelling options, and more fairness when handling alleged instances of damage to vehicles.